 - can reduce blood pressure and inflammation

 - helps control blood sugar levels and decreases your chances to develop type 2 diabetes

 - can help lose some weight as it makes you feel full while consuming few or no calories1

 Adults should aim to take 25-30 grams of dietary fiber per day.
 For me, it’s difficult to count and meet that number every day.
 So, I’ve found a perfect solution – whole psyllium husks.
 Whole psyllium husks is a gluten-free option and can even be used in baking.
 My doctor recommended it to me as a way to improve my skin as I have some digestive problems, allergies, and acne.
-Whole psyllium husks help good gut bacteria grow, lower the level of sugar in blood, and help get rid of toxins which, accumulated in the body, come out through skin.
-And it works!
-I drink approximately 350 ml of water with 2 teaspoons of whole psyllium husks in it every evening and I have much better skin now!
-Remember that it’s usually impossible to improve your skin with beauty products as the real problem may be inside your body, not on the surface.
+Whole psyllium husks help good gut bacteria grow, help get rid of toxins, and lower the level of sugar in blood which is super important if you have acne-prone skin.
+Read more on how food we eat influences acne-prone skin in my article Hormonal Acne Diet vs “Healthy” Recipes on Pinterest.

 To improve gut health, also decrease the amount of sugar you consume per day because sugar creates the perfect environment for bad bacteria in the gut to grow.
 Consider consuming foods rich in probiotics such as yogurt (take ones without added sugar), kefir, kimchi, miso and other fermented foods.
 Don’t forget to get enough sleep, stress less, drink enough water, and avoid foods you’re allergic to.